kamu-data/kamu-docs/content/odf/spec.md

 - Log of all modifications made to the data, including information used to verify the integrity of data
 - Current [Watermark](#watermark)

 Just like [Data](#data), the metadata chain also has a temporal nature.
 It consists of individual **Metadata Blocks** that refer to the previous block in the chain, forming a singly-linked list.
-Every block carries one of [Metadata Events](#reference-metadata-events) that describes how data evolved over time.
+Every block carries one of {{<schema "Metadata Events" "metadata-events">}} that describes how data evolved over time.

 {{<image filename="/images/pages/spec/metadata-chain.svg" alt="Diagram: Metadata Chain">}}